- 10. Promote and Sustain/Expand Value

 - Ability to work in a dynamic interprofessional team

 When a LC team has been chosen, it is important to invite all team members to a team and faculty orientation.
-Orientations help the LC thrive by providing PSE faculty and the LTC team an opportunity to become acquainted, build working relationships, and supports the understanding of each other’s roles and responsibilities within the LC (see more information in building block 9).
+Orientations help the LC thrive by providing PSE faculty and the LTC team an opportunity to become acquainted, build working relationships, and support the understanding of each other’s roles and responsibilities within the LC.
 A few of these key roles and responsibilities are found in the list below.

 Roles and Responsibilities

-- Delivery of the program in accordance with PSE policies, PSE procedures, and LC and LTC home SOPs
+- Deliver the program in accordance with PSE policies, PSE procedures, and LC and LTC home SOPs

 - Responsible for unlocking and locking entrance of LC

-- Creating connections and providing opportunities to learn and grow in the LC
+- Create connections and providing opportunities to learn and grow in the LC

-- Scheduling monthly meetings with LTC home General Manager to discuss infection control policies, student vaccinations and codes of conduct, etc.
+- Schedule monthly meetings with LTC home General Manager to discuss infection control policies, student vaccinations and codes of conduct, etc.

-- Connecting with the CSI Services Coordinator to discuss and arrange activities applicable for students attending LC programs
+- Connect with the CSI Services Coordinator to discuss and arrange activities applicable for students attending LC programs

-- Maintaining copy of keys to the LC
+- Maintain copy of keys to the LC

-- Overseeing that all health and safety requirements are met and will connect with the General Manager of the Village
+- Ensure that all health and safety requirements are met and connecting with the General Manager of the Village

 Role of PSE faculty and staff in the LC:

-- Delivery of the program in accordance with PSE policies, PSE procedures, and LC and LTC home SOPs (see building block 6)
+- Deliver the program in accordance with PSE policies, PSE procedures, and LC and LTC home SOPs (see building block 6)

-- Creating connections and providing opportunities for all LC players to learn and grow
+- Create connections and provide opportunities for all LC players to learn and grow

-- Developing and documenting opportunities to integrate learning activities in the curriculum to enhance student learning (see building block 8)
+- Develop and document opportunities to integrate learning activities in the curriculum to enhance student learning (see building block 8)